Transparency Statement

 Third-party services

 We use the following external services.
-We're listing them because honesty requires it.

 Vercel (hosting)